Steve Kunzweiler: Third term

-State of the Union

 In 2024, he was invited by Kevin Hern as his guest to attend President Joe Biden's State of the Union.
 He was invited because of his correlation to fentanyl overdoses, blaming immigration happening through the U.S. and Mexico border.

-Nex Benedict

 After President Joe Biden released a statement on the death of Nex Benedict in February 2024, Kunzweilers' office initially declined to comment on their investigation.
 On March 21, his office announced no criminal charges would be filed for Benedict's death, which Kunzweiler called "an instance of mutual combat."

-HB 3694 support

 In 2024, Kunzweiler supported Kevin West's HB 3694 bill that would undo 2016 state question voted on by the people.
 It was also authored by Julie Daniels and John George.
 It "would revert the minimum value of goods stolen to qualify as a felony larceny back down from $1,000 to just $500."
 The bill was criticized by Oklahomans for Criminal Justice Reform Executive Director Damion Shade.
 This is a SQ 780 rollback that would increase incarceration and essentially set the bar back to where the voters raised it in 2016."
 A representative of the organization Oklahoma Appleseed called it one of their "Bad Bills."

-Henry Jamerson

 Henry Jamerson, a man sentenced to 34 years who only served 24 and was later exonerated, accused the Tulsa Police and the District Attorneys office of a decades-long coverup scheme in a 2025 lawsuit.
 Kunzweiler is appealing Jamerson's overturned conviction, even though the woman who accused Jamerson of rape recanted, saying that "police decades ago convinced her to identify Jamerson as her rapist even though she'd never seen him before."
 She now "formally supported the legal move to get Jamerson off the Oklahoma sex offender registry."
 The court of criminal appeals upheld Judge David Guten's ruling to overturn Jamerson's convictions in September 2025.